 We will be guided by the following principles when processing data:

-- We will not collect data beyond what is necessary to accomplish those purposes;
+- We will not collect data beyond what is necessary to accomplish those purposes; we will minimise the amount of information we collect from you to what we need to deliver the services required.

 - We will not use data for purposes other than that for which the data was collected, except as stated herein, or with prior consent;